Frequently Asked Questions

 Do you take my insurance?

-I am currently in-network with BCBS IL (Blue Choice Preferred PPO, Blue Choice Options PPO, Blue Choice PPO, and Preferred Provider Options), Medicare Part B, Aetna and Cigna.
+I am currently in-network with BCBS IL (Blue Choice Preferred PPO, Blue Choice Options PPO, Blue Choice PPO, and Preferred Provider Options), Medicare Part B, Aetna and some United Healthcare (UHC) plans.
 If these are not your insurance provider, all physical therapy services would be self-pay at the rates listed in the “Services” section of the website.
 After the session, you will be given the information needed to submit the claim to your insurance for reimbursement.
 I will verify your benefits prior to the initial evaluation, but it would be a good idea that you also reach out to your insurance provider to check with them.

 What is the normal length of a physical therapy evaluation and treatment?

-A physical therapy evaluation is approximately 60-90 minutes, depending on the complexity.
-A physical therapy treatment is approximately 60 minutes.
+A physical therapy evaluation is approximately 60 minutes, depending on the complexity.
+A physical therapy treatment is approximately 45-60 minutes.

 Do I need a doctor referral?